 Studies show that as many as 50% of adults over 30 live with some form of gum recession.
 Some might think that receding gums are just an unfortunate fact of aging, but that is not the case.
 Gum recession is a form of oral trauma stemming from periodontal disease, aggressive brushing, and inadequate oral care.

+Where do the people in our community turn when they want to explore treatment options for gum recession, scratched gums, and other issues?
+They turn to us.
 For those who wish to reverse the effects of gum recession, there is no one better suited to serve you than the esteemed Dr. Suzanne Caudry.
 Taking a delicate and state-of-the-art approach to gum grafting, Dr. Caudry is more than capable of restoring your smile to its former glory.

 Would you like to learn more about Dr. Caudry, her incredible staff, and the gum grafting procedure?
 Dial (416) 928-3444 at your convenience.
 We cannot wait to hear from you.